Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Conclusions

 In general, a higher target cloud density and lower separation distances are preferred for a detectable gamma-ray flux at very high energies.
 The predicted flux is dominated by the amount of target material, however there is a slight preference for older systems, to allow sufficient time for particles to reach the cloud.
 Faster diffusion, consistent with measurements from the Boron to Carbon ratio in the ISM and corresponding to a lower magnetic field within the cloud, leads to lower flux levels due to fewer interactions within the cloud.
 Slower diffusion within the ISM, however, may prevent particles from reaching the cloud at all for larger separation distances.

-The four brightest clouds, for which a detectable flux is consistently predicted under a range of model scenarios, including variation in the diffusion coefficient and particle spectrum, are located at (l,b) = (330.05, 0.13), (15.82, -0.46), (271.09, -1.26), and (21.97, -0.29).
+The four brightest clouds, for which a detectable flux above 10\,TeV is predicted under a range of model scenarios, are located at (l,b) = (333.46,-0.31), (16.97,0.53), (110.43,1.89) and (336.73,-0.98).
 We remark that these clouds are spatially extended with respect to the angular resolution that CTA will achieve.
 However, no significant degradation of the minimum flux detectable by the instrument is expected above 100~TeV for sources whose extension is less than 1~deg, which applies to the majority of the clouds in this study \citep{Ambrogi18}.

 On average, a detectable gamma-ray flux is more likely for more massive clouds; systems with lower separation distance between the SNR and cloud; and for slightly older SNRs.
 We provide a further key target list for observations with future facilities, and suggest that even gamma-ray upper limits can provide useful information, constraining the distances to SNRs or diffusion properties of the ISM.